dfguerrerom/mgci-docs/docs/source/qgis.rst

 -  Click **Run** to run the tool

 You will notice when compared to the output image it no longer looks clipped to the buffer.
-This is because the no data value in the slope images is set to nan and it was not possible to set the No data value in the merge tool to a non numeric value.
-You therefore must clip the merged slope layer back to the buffered AOI:
+This is because the no data value in the LER7km images is set to nan and it was not possible to set the No data value in the merge tool to a non numeric value.
+You therefore must clip the merged LER7km layer back to the buffered AOI:

 -  search for **r.mask** in the processing toolbox.